hodcroftlab/covariants/docs/Adding and Editing Content.md

 This web application uses on [Next.js framework](https://nextjs.org/docs) (based on React).

 Additionally, most of the text content is rendered from Markdown files using [MDX.js](https://mdxjs.com/) package.
-It allows to transflorm `.md` and `.mdx` files and use them as React components.
+It allows to transform `.md` and `.mdx` files and use them as React components.

-In the end, everythigs is a React component.
+In the end, everything is a React component.

 ## Add a new page

-In general, all the "navigatable" pages are in `web/src/pages`.
+In general, all the "navigable" pages are in `web/src/pages`.
 To add a new page, you need to add a file, in either of these formats:

  - js, jsx, ts, tsx: should have a React component as default export